Luigichopper/luigite-1.21.4/README.md

 ### Luigite Block
 - Crafted by placing 9 Luigite Gems in a crafting table (3x3 pattern)
 - Can be uncrafted back into 9 Luigite Gems

+### Luigite Apple
+- Crafted by placing 8 Luigite Gems in a crafting table (similar recipe to the Golden Apple) with an Apple in the center

 ## Ore Generation